DataDog/integrations-core/win32_event_log/README.md

 ## Overview

-This check watches for events in the Windows Event Log and forwards them to Datadog.
+The Win 32 event log check watches for Windows Event Logs and forwards them to Datadog.
+Enable this check to:

+- Track system and application events in Datadog.
+- Correlate system and application events with the rest of your application.

 ## Setup
 ### Installation

-The Windows Event Log check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Windows hosts.
+The Windows Event Log check is included in the [Datadog Agent][1] package.
+There is no additional installation required.

 ### Configuration

 Edit the `win32_event_log.d/conf.yaml` in the `conf.d/` folder at the root of your [Agent's configuration directory][10].
-See the [sample win32_event_log.d/conf.yaml][2] for all available configuration options:
+This minimal file captures all events from localhost:

 ```
 init_config: